pcubillos/pyratbay/CONTRIBUTING.md

 Make sure to designate appropriate tags to your issue.

-An issue asking for a new functionality must include the ``wish list`` tag.
-These issues must include an explanation as to why is such feature necessary.
-Note that if you also provide ideas, literature references, etc. that contribute to the implementation of the requested functionality, there will be more chances of the issue being solved.
+An issue asking for a new functionality must include an explanation as to why is such feature necessary.
+Note that if you also provide ideas, literature references, etc. that helps to the implementation of the requested functionality, there will be more chances of the issue being solved.